errordeveloper/community/contributors/design-proposals/cluster-lifecycle/draft-20171124-improved-local-cluster-ux.md

 no need for maintaining this kind of functionality in the minikube project.

 One of the design flaws of libmachine is that when it provisions a VM it has to wait for SSH connection to become available, so it can execute steps via SSH.
-This approach is prone to several failure modes, and is anti-pattern, in contrast to immutable approach as an alternative (where all configuration is already built into the VM image and all it needs to do is start some processes on boot up).
+This approach is prone to several failure modes, and is widely known as an anti-pattern, in contrast to an immutable approach as an alternative (where all configuration is already built into the VM image and all it needs to do is start some processes on boot up).

 It's a goal of this proposal to eliminate libmachine dependency.